osnatyunyan/Vigenere-cipher/README.md

 # Vigenere-cipher
-Encryption and decryption by vigenere cipher
+The program uses the vigenere cipher to encrypt or decrypt files depending on the input order from the user.